bluegrass-dev/blog/_pages/about.md

 ---
-layout: default
+layout: page
-title: Howdy
+title: About
-nav_order: 1
-description: "An unbridled spirit that gallops around the open fields of software"
-permalink: /
+permalink: /about/
 ---

 ## Howdy, folks -